-What types of receivables are TALF eligible?
+What types of non-mortgage receivables are TALF eligible?

-Auto-related receivables will include retail loans and leases relating to cars, light trucks, motorcycles and other recreational vehicles, as well as commercial, government and rental fleet leases.
+Auto-related receivables will include retail loans and leases relating to cars, light trucks, motorcycles and other recreational vehicles; commercial and government fleet leases; and commercial loans secured by vehicles and the related fleet leases of such vehicles to rental car companies.
 Other recreational vehicles include loans and leases for all recreational vehicle types designed for consumer use that have collateralized ABS transactions in the past, such as recreational vehicles (RVs), boats, trailers and sports vehicles.
 Commercial, government and rental fleet ABS may include loans and/or leases related to any type of vehicle that have collateralized fleet securitizations in the past.
+Retail (non-fleet) leases to commercial obligors in amounts not to exceed 15% of the total pool of leases may also collateralize prime auto retail lease ABS.

 Eligible credit card receivables will include both consumer and corporate credit card receivables.
 Student loan receivables include federally guaranteed student loans (including consolidation loans) and private student loans.

 SBA loans include loans, debentures or pools originated under the SBA's 7(a) and 504 programs, provided they are fully guaranteed as to principal and interest by the full faith and credit of the U.S. government and meet all other TALF eligibility requirements.